Quarts to Ounces Conversion Calculator

 How to Convert Quarts to Ounces

-To convert a quart measurement to an ounce measurement, multiply the volume by 33.381618 times the density of the ingredient or material.
+To convert a measurement in quarts to ounces, multiply the volume by the density of the ingredient or material.
+Note that in order for this to work, the density must be in ounces per quart (oz/qt).

-Thus, the volume in ounces is equal to the quarts multiplied by 33.381618 times the density of the ingredient or material.
+Thus, the weight in ounces is equal to the volume in quarts multiplied by 33.3816 times the density (in g/mL) of the ingredient, substance, or material.

-This calculator converts to ounces in weight, if you're trying to convert to a volume measurement in fluid ounces try our quarts to fluid ounces calculator.
+This formula is for converting to ounces in weight, if you're trying to convert to a volume measurement in fluid ounces, try our quarts to fluid ounces calculator.

 Quarts and ounces are both commonly used to measure cooking ingredients.